Fix “Error Establishing A Database Connection” in WordPress

 Make Sure No One’s Messing With Your Site

-Sometimes, bad things happen, like someone trying to hack into sites.
+Sometimes, bad things happen, such as someone trying to hack into websites.
 If you’re worried about this, some tools and experts can check and make sure everything’s safe.

 Advanced Solutions to Fix “Error Establishing A Database Connection”